ibrarturi/EPasswordGenerator/README.md

-EPasswordGenerator Yii Extenstion
+EPasswordGenerator Yii Extension
 =================================

-YII Framework extention for generating password based on the provided parameters
+YII Framework extension for generating password based on the provided parameters

-This Yii framework extention by default will return 8 characters long password and you can also provide optional parameters to make the password more complex.
+This Yii framework extension by default will return 8 characters long password and you can also provide optional parameters to make the password more complex.